frequency-chain/frequency/designdocs/capacity.md

     /// Scalar type for representing balance of an account. type Balance: Balance;

-    /// The balance Capacity for an MSA. fn balance(msa_id: MessageSourceId) -> Self::Balance;
+    /// The available Capacity for an MSA. fn balance(msa_id: MessageSourceId) -> Self::Balance;

     /// Reduce Capacity of an MSA by amount.